rm3l/dev-feed/README.md

 2. Prepare the configuration environment

-Skip this to use the default Heroku Backend.
+Skip this to use the default Render Backend.
 Otherwise, if you have a custom Backend (either local or remote), you need to create a specific environment file (say `my_personal_backend.dart`) in the `mobile/lib/environments` folder, e.g.:

 ```dart
 import 'package:dev_feed/env.dart';